junxit/us-congress-bills-116/bill.md

 >     - **(i)** the transferred supplies are less than one year from expiry;
 >     - **(ii)** the stockpile is able to replenish the supplies, as appropriate; and
 >     - **(iii)** the Secretary decides the transfer is in the best interest of the United States Government.
->   - **(B)** *Use of reimbursement* Reimbursement derived from the transfer of supplies pursuant to subparagraph (A) may be used by the Secretary, without further appropriation and without fiscal year limitation, to carry out this section.
+>   - **(B)** *Use of reimbursement* Reimbursement derived from the transfer of supplies pursuant to subparagraph (A) may, to the extent and in the amounts made available in advance in appropriations Acts, be used by the Secretary to carry out this section.
+Funds made available pursuant to the preceding sentence are in addition to any other funds that may be made available for such purpose.
 >   - **(C)** *Rule of construction* This paragraph shall not be construed to preclude transfers of products in the stockpile under other authorities.
 >   - **(D)** *Report* Not later than September 30, 2022, the Secretary shall submit to the Committee on Energy and Commerce of the House of Representatives and the Committee on Health, Education, Labor, and Pensions of the Senate a report on each transfer made under this paragraph and the amount received by the Secretary in exchange for that transfer.
 >   - **(E)** *Sunset* The authority to make transfers under this paragraph shall cease to be effective on September 30, 2023.